 Although we expect each successful candidate to demonstrate strength in many of these areas, we do not expect every candidate to be equally strong in all of them.
 Just as there is no formula for admission, there is no list of qualities or characteristics that every applicant must present.

-Every student rightfully earns their place at Carolina.
+Every student earns their place at Carolina.
 We are grateful they choose to attend UNC-Chapel Hill and look forward to all they will accomplish in the future.

 Among all students, 19 percent will be the first in their families to graduate from college; 40 percent qualified for need-based aid.
-The class also includes 211 students from one of the 78 partner high schools served during 2020-2021 by the Carolina College Advising Corps, a public service of the University that seeks to increase college-going rates among low-income, first-generation college and other underrepresented students.
+The class also included 211 students from one of the 78 partner high schools served during 2020-2021 by the Carolina College Advising Corps, a public service of the University that seeks to increase college-going rates among low-income, first-generation college and other underrepresented students.